orco82/fastapi-agent/README.md

 <br>

 FastAPI Agent integrates an AI Agent into your FastAPI application.
-It allows you to interact with your API endpoints through a chat interface or directly via the `/agent/query` route using an LLM (Large Language Model).
+It allows you to interact with your API endpoints through a chat interface or directly via an API route using an LLM (Large Language Model).

 ![fastapi screenshot](https://raw.githubusercontent.com/orco82/fastapi-agent/main/assets/fastapi-agent-screenshot.png)